ortus-boxlang/boxlang-docs/language/queries.md

 ## Query Methods

-Several query methods are available in Boxlang that can help you manage queries and create them on the fly ([https://cfdocs.org/query-functions](https://cfdocs.org/query-functions)).
+Several query methods are available in BoxLang that can help you manage queries and create them on the fly ([https://cfdocs.org/query-functions](https://cfdocs.org/query-functions)).
 Please note that you can also use chaining and member functions as well.

 * `queryNew()`
 * `queryAddRow()`